 Cheese Care: Store cheese under refrigeration wrapped in the original paper.
 Avoid prolonged storage in plastic wrap or other non-breathing material, as this will kill the rind.
 It is normal for some mold to form on the surface of the cheese in storage; simply cut it away before eating.
 Always let your cheese come to room temperature before serving for its full flavor to develop.

-Tasting notes: A lightly cooked, pressed-curd cheese, aged for at least ninety days in our cellars, Appalachian is a lush, vibrant cheese evocative of cream and butter with a mushroom earthiness that recalls the intensity of the cellars.
+Tasting Notes: Appalachian is a lush, vibrant cheese evocative of cream and butter with a mushroom earthiness that recalls the intensity of the cellars.
 Its lemon notes shade to toasted as the cheese ages.
 The texture is velvety, melting on the tongue.

 Serving Suggestions: Appalachian is excellent on a cheese plate or on bread.
 Like many of our cheeses, it melts beautifully and can be used in a variety of dishes.
 Well complimented by a crisp white wine or smooth lager.

 Related Cheeses: Tomme de Savoie (France), Toma Piemontese (Italy)